Safe sleep for babies and toddlers

 - While some falls occur during sleep, there is also a danger of falling when children play on the bunk bed.

-For more information have a look at the topic 'Bunk beds'.
+For more information have a look at Product Safety Australia's information about bunk beds.

 Some information in this topic was based on the 'Safe Sleeping for Under 2's' pamphlet, released by a joint working party involving the Women's and Children's Hospital, Child and Youth Health, Kidsafe and SIDS and Kids